waku-org/nwaku/docs/tutorial/db-migration.md

 There can be more that one migration file for the same `user-version`.
 The migration process will consider all such files while upgrading/downgrading the database.
+Note that currently we **DO NOT** support **down migration**.

+# Users Guide
+Migrations work out of box.
+However, if you want to be extra sure, please take a backup of the SQLite database prior to installing the new release of nim-waku since we currently don't support downgrades of DB.